The Kaplan Law Firm represents former American citizens who seek to get back their U.S. citizenship after they have lost it.

 Can you get your U.S. citizenship back after renouncing it or after losing it for another reason?
 In a number of cases the answer is yes.
-American citizenship may be lost for many reasons, including renunciation of citizenship or the commission of certain other acts (for example, naturalizing as a citizen of another country) which the Immigration and Nationality Act (“INA”) of 1952 designate as potentially expatriating.
+American citizenship may be lost for many reasons, including renunciation or relinquishment of citizenship or the commission of certain other acts (for example, naturalizing as a citizen of another country) which the Immigration and Nationality Act (“INA”) of 1952 designate as potentially expatriating.
 Importantly, decisions by the United States Supreme Court have significantly narrowed the grounds on which a U.S. citizen can lose his or her citizenship.
 One of the most important of these decisions is Vance v.
-Terrazas, 444 U.S. 252 (1980).
-Generally, a U.S. citizen can only lose his or her citizenship by committing a potentially expatriating act voluntarily and with the intention of giving up citizenship, while understanding the consequences of doing so.
+Terrazas, decided in 1980.
+Generally, a U.S. citizen can only lose his or her citizenship by committing a potentially expatriating act voluntarily, with the intention of giving up citizenship, while understanding the consequences of doing so.
 Individuals who have lost their citizenship are issued a Certificate of Loss of Nationality (“CLN”) by the U.S. Department of State.